Geodesic complexity of homogeneous Riemannian manifolds: Trivially covered stratifications

-If $M$ is compact and the stratification in Theorem \ref{TheoremTrivCover} is additionally inconsistent, then one can make a stronger statement.
+With the additional hypotheses that $M$ is compact and that the stratification in Theorem \ref{TheoremTrivCover} is inconsistent, one can derive an equality from Theorem \ref{TheoremTrivCover}.
+The following result is analogous to the corresponding part of \cite[Corollary 3.14]{RecioMitter}.

 \begin{cor} Let $M$ be a closed Riemannian manifold, let $p \in M$ and assume that $\Cut_p(M)$ admits a trivially covered inconsistent stratification of depth $N \in \NN$.
-Then $\GC_p(M) = N+1$. \end{cor} \begin{proof} Since $\{p\} \times (M \setminus \Cut_p(M))$ admits a continuous geodesic motion planner, it follows from Theorem \ref{TheoremTrivCover} that
+Then $\GC_p(M) = N+1$. \end{cor} \begin{proof} By restricting the motion planner from Remark \ref{RemarkOCut}.(2), one obtains a continuous geodesic motion planner on $\{p\} \times (M \setminus \Cut_p(M))$.
+It follows from Theorem \ref{TheoremTrivCover} that